AABBCCDKG/AABBCCDKG.github.io/_pages/about.md

 Hi, I am a junior undergraduate student pursuing a Bachelor’s Degree in Computer Science at the College of Science, Purdue University, West Lafayette.

-My primary research interests are in Machine Learning Systems (MLSys).
+My primary research interests are in Machine Learning Systems (MLSys) and Computer Architecture.
 I am actively seeking a Research Assistant (RA) position and plan to apply for a Ph.D. program starting in 2026.

 My resume is available [here](https://aabbccdkg.github.io/dong_resume.pdf)